sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 - **Public Information** - Convert it to a handbook section/page linked from the main IAM and Admin Experience team handbook page once
 - **Information internal to Sourcegraph** - Create Google Doc within the [IAM and Admin Experience Team Google drive](https://drive.google.com/drive/u/0/folders/0ACd8_Z-WGWroUk9PVA?ths=true) or if different location is more appropriate (for example RFCs) create a shortcut to this document within the IAM and Admin Experience Team Google drive.
 If you decide to add a link to an internal Google doc directly in the handbook page, please ensure that sensitive information is not exposed in the link title.

-Please read [this](../../../../../company-info-and-process/values/index.md#open-and-transparent) for more context about the difference between public and internal information.
+Please refer to our values of [open and transparent](../../../../../company-info-and-process/values/index.md#open-and-transparent) for more context about the difference between public and internal information.

 ###### Loom